zeux/zeux.github.io/_posts/2020-08-02-eight-years-at-roblox.md

 # May 2017: Memory tracking

-... oh, except for this.
+... oh, and there's this.
 We were working on some memory diagnostic tools and I decided to see if I could implement a very low-overhead always-on tracking system for memory.

 To make this practical, it had to be able to categorize memory allocations but do nothing else - by overriding global operators new & delete and embedding a little bit of metadata in addition to the user data, it was possible to do this at minimum cost and keep it enabled in all builds.

 This ended up challenging to do well because of various issues with allocator mismatch, and required some further work in 2018, but the system does exist to this day and remains a vital source of memory-related information in production builds.

+We had a few people look at memory occasionally, but it always involved using somewhat clunky platform-specific tools and made it a bit hard to tell at a glance whether there's a problem.
+Now that we had a way to validate memory usage and identify biggest consumers to trigger a subsequent investigation, a few memory-related issues became obvious.
+So I also worked on fixing some of them, including some mesh memory optimizations (using my independently developed library, [meshoptimizer](https://github.com/zeux/meshoptimizer)), reducing script bytecode size by compressing it better, coming up with a new encoding scheme for part outline data which helped us save 20% of part memory - two years later I removed outlines from our code outright as they weren't useful any more, but back then we still had games relying on them - and fix a few assorted memory problems with animations.

 # January-February 2018: Vulkan